gvaldez81/semitki/README.md

 patched to get around this validation.
 But better to check and fix it ASAP.

-Patches are locates in `semitki/patches` directory and applied at container build.
+Patches are located in `semitki/patches` directory and applied at container build.

 ## Requirements

-Front end relies heavily in JavaScript 1.6 (ECMAScript 6), web browser requiremenst follow, any version below stated here or not listed, please check the compatibility table link.
+Front-end heavily relies on JavaScript 1.6 (ECMAScript 6), web browser requiremenst follow, any version number below or not listed, please check the compatibility table link.

 * Firefox => 52